What is Amblyopia or Lazy Eye?

 Early treatment is usually simple, employing eyeglasses, drops, Vision Therapy, and/or eye patching.
 While detection and correction before the age of two

-is considered to offer the best outcomes, recent scientific research has disproven the long held belief that children over seven years old can not be successfully treated.
-In fact, scientific studies on neuroplasticity of the brain and lazy eye are now showing that therapies can improve the vision in lazy eye conditions in older children AND adults.
-See recent scientific research on improvement of lazy eye conditions.
+is considered to offer the best outcomes, recent scientific research has disproven the long held belief that children over a certain age (seven or whatever) can not be successfully treated.
+In fact, many scientific studies on neuroplasticity of the brain in adults are now showing that therapies can improve the vision in amblyopic or lazy eye conditions in older children AND adults.
+See information on recent scientific studies and research on amblyopia and lazy eye treatments.

 Treatment of amblyopia after the age of 17 is not

 dependent upon age but requires more effort including

 To quote one of our members, Dr. Leonard J. Press, FAAO, FCOVD: "It's been proven that a motivated adult with strabismus and/or amblyopia who works diligently at Vision Therapy can obtain meaningful improvement in visual function.
 As my patients are fond of saying: "I'm not looking for perfection; I'm looking for you to help me make it better".
 It's important that eye doctors don't make sweeping value judgments for patients.
 Rather than saying "nothing can be done", the proper advice would be: "You won't have as much improvement as you would have had at a younger age; but I'll refer you to a vision specialist who can help you if you're motivated."